georgevremescu/CapacityPlanning/design-doc.md

 ## Assumptions Made (requirements were ambiguous or unrecoverable)

-- **Persona tab names.** The transcript shows the assistant proposing named options and the user replying "use option 3" — the actual list of alternatives wasn't preserved in the flattened text/assistant-text extraction (it was very likely presented via a structured question widget, whose content isn't a plain assistant `text` block).
-Only the final chosen names (Capacity Outlook / Planning Simulation / Team Workspace) are documented here as the settled decision; no claim is made about what the rejected options were.
-- **Problem statement framing.** Treated the three stakeholder paragraphs the user pasted verbatim (Higher Management / EM+PM / Team Leads-POs) as the closest thing to a formal requirements source across all three sessions, since no separate requirements document exists in the repo.
 - **"Support load" was folded into "overhead."** The brief names three distinct Team Lead/PO capacity factors — individual availability, overhead, and support load — but only two became first-class fields (`Person.availabilityFte`,